Vikki Luna is the founder and CEO of The Light-House Recovery Program.

 Vikki was born and raised in Fresno, California where she lives with her

-additional children and four grandchildren.
+additional children and five grandchildren.
 She has been a member of

 downtown Fresno where she credits most of her life training.
-She serves as
+She served as

 the first female Deacon in her congregation.